NWChemEx/PluginPlay/docs/source/developer/design/database.rst

 - storing distributed objects: may want a global database, the ability to synch UUIDs etc.
 - HPC memory hierarchies: we will need new backends to use specialized hardware
-- different frequence serialization: will require a new backend
+- different frequency serialization: will require a new backend
 - Automatic backups: will need a new backend
 - Diff support: will need a new backend
+- Other backends: design should allow for other backends beside RocksDB